 Yamnaya peoples, at the time, were an admixture of WHG (Western Hunter Gatherers), EHG (Eastern Hunter Gatherers who in turn were an admixture that included WHG + ANE (Ancient North Eurasians)).
 Yamna also show admixture with CHG (Caucasus Hunter Gatherer).
 The R1 Y-DNA line appears to have come from the ANE who were known to be in Siberia.
 The oldest R burial found to date is from Mal'ta in Siberia at 24,000 YBP.
 Ancient branches of R1 DNA is also found in an estimated 30% of North American Indian Tribes.

 Graphical representations of the emergence of the Yamna (pit-grave culture)

 (click link for image)

 Yamnaya peoples became a core contributor/component of the Cordedware Culture.
-This culture spanned Germany/Bohemia to Russia (beyond Moscow).
-The Western end of the Cordedware culture region contains R1b burials whereas the bulk of Cordedware burials tend to be R1a DNA.
+This culture spanned Germany/Bohemia to Russia (through and beyond Moscow).
+The Western end of the Cordedware culture region includes R1b burials whereas the bulk of Cordedware region burials (spreading north east from Bohemia) tend to be R1a DNA.